morganthomas/winning-arguments/winning-arguments.md

 1. Rules always occur in the context of games or gamelike activities.
 2. The laws of Newtonian physics are objective features of nature rather than a human-constructed system for understanding nature.
-3. The laws of Newtonian physics, are rules.
+3. The laws of Newtonian physics are rules.
 4. Nature itself is not a gamelike activity.

 If statements 1-3 are true, then we can conclude that nature itself is a gamelike activity, since if the laws of Newtonian physics are objective features of nature, then the context to which they apply is nature itself.
 If the laws of Newtonian physics are rules, then it follows that nature itself is a gamelike activity, in direct contradiction of statement 4.
 Hence, we are required by logic to reject at least one of statements 1-4.